ubernostrum/django-soapbox/docs/overview.rst

 The tools provided in django-soapbox are designed around the assumption that only trusted administrators of your site will be permitted to create :class:`Message` instances.
-In particular, a ``Message`` will, by default, mark its contents as safe for display, and so the Django template system will *not* perform autoescaping of the contents.
+In particular, a :class:`Message` will, by default, mark its contents as safe for display, and so the Django template system will *not* perform autoescaping of the contents.
 This is useful for allowing HTML messages -- for example, containing links to longer announcements on their own pages